andreweacott/tado-prometheus-exporter/ONBOARDING.md

 The default token path is `~/.tado-exporter/token.json`, but in Docker, `HOME=/root`, so it becomes `/root/.tado-exporter/token.json`.

 **Why it matters:** Volume mounts need to match.
-See docker-compose.yml for example.
+In the local docker-compose stack, the exporter runs as root, so tokens go to `/root/.tado-exporter`.
+For production (non-root user), tokens go to `/home/exporter/.tado-exporter`.
+See local/docker-compose.yml for the local example.

 **2. Prometheus Registration is Global**